 Using the fully verified income method (full doc) if you’re after home loans for self employed is without doubt the best form of self employed income proof when you’re applying for a loan.
 It’s not the simplest, but it will give you access to the most options and the best deals.

 Basically, a full doc loan requires a fully verified income assessment, where you provide all the documents the lender wants to assess your income in detail.

 By requesting your self employed income proof via all your financial documents available it’s more likely they are providing you with a loan you can afford to pay back, whilst also avoiding fraud and possible loss to the lender (they have a lot of data to help them create their lending policies).

 Due to the benefits of a full doc loan, this is the type of self employed loan that most people prefer.

-- Company/Business Financial Statements
+- Company/Business/Trust Financial Statements and Tax Returns

 - Individual Tax Returns; and

 Watch the 2 minute demo if you need more explanation of these four documents: